spamegg1/tarski/test/README.md

 #### Selected position has a block on it

-- Add button should do nothing.
+- ✅ Add button should do nothing.
-- Name buttons (a, b, c, d, e, f) should:
+- ✅ Name buttons (a, b, c, d, e, f) should:
-  - avail the name if it is occupied,
+  - avail the name if it is occupied, (same, not tested again)
-  - add the name to the selected block if it is available.
+  - ✅ add the name to the selected block if it is available:
+    - ✅ The name should become occupied.
 - Color buttons (Blue, Green, Gray) should:
   - change the color of the block at selected position,
-  - update color in UI,
-  - update block display.
+  - change the selected color. (same, not tested again)
 - Delete button should:
   - delete the block at selected position,
   - if the block has a name, avail that name.